storyprotocol/my-story-protocol-example/contracts/docs/access-control/AccessControlSingleton.md

 ## AccessControlSingleton

-AccessControlSingleton contract.
-Manages protocol admin keys.
-Other contracts might inherit AccessControlled or its upgradeable version to use the onlyRole modifier.
+This contract serves as the global source of truth for role-based authorization.
-TODO: Evaluate making this contract AccessControlEnumerableUpgradeable so it could enforce unique roles (as in only 1 address can have a role at a time)
+        Contracts that inherit the AccessControlled contract or its upgradable variant are may be granted granular access to certain roles by utilizing the `onlyRole` modifier with the required role input as a parameter.

 ### version